Asset performance management: Part of the Maintenance 4.0 evolution

 Industry 4.0 and Maintenance Evolution

 Industry 4.0—smart, autonomous systems

 The dawn of asset performance management

 Maintenance 4.0 enables an emerging approach to asset performance management (APM) that delivers superior operating performance when companies need it most, making it possible for asset managers to get more done with limited resources.
 An APM solution uses algorithms and machine learning models to predict when an asset is likely to fail, then prescriptively lays out the staff assignment, business processes, and tools that will solve the problem, efficiently and cost-effectively.

 The first step is to bring onboard the sensors and other technologies that allow you to collect vast amounts of real-time data and process it with advanced analytics.
 With that essential business intelligence in hand, an APM solution helps you optimise labour and materials, increase safety, and improve the accuracy of capital budget forecasts.

 But to make it happen—to get the full benefit of the shift to Maintenance 4.0—you have to be ready to let go of old techniques that were revolutionary in their time, but are no longer fit for purpose.

 Many businesses have already made the shift from reactive processes that spring into action the moment a failure is detected, or preventive strategies that schedule maintenance according to a pre-determined schedule.
 Not so long ago, it was still sufficient to practice condition-based or even predictive maintenance, using Internet of Things (IoT) sensors to spot deficiencies or potential failures before they were visible to the naked eye.

 Download the eBook to learn more.
-It’s your guide to new technologies and tools that are revolutionizing asset management and can help you weather a tough economy by optimizing the performance of the devices and equipment your business depends on.
+It’s your guide to new technologies and tools that are revolutionising asset management and can help you weather a tough economy by optimising the performance of the devices and equipment your business depends on.